rsmp-nordic/rsmp_sxl_traffic_lights/source/coordination.rst

 A command should be acknowledged when received using CommandResponse, but for certain commands this is no guarantee that the command really is executed.
-To confirm command execution, Leader TLC needs to subscribe to corresponding statuses and check whether expected statues changes according to command.
+To confirm command execution, Leader TLC needs to subscribe to corresponding statuses and check whether expected statuses change according to command.

 MessageNotAck terminates coordination, but communication continues to be active.